Skip to main content

 Steps when lodging notices with us

-Notices filed with Customs under the Trade Marks and Copyright Acts must be in writing.
+Notices filed with Customs under the Trade Marks and Copyright Acts, as well as the Geographical Indications Registration Act, must be in writing.
 The formats of a notice given under s137 of the Trade Marks Act 2002 is set out in Schedule 2 of the Trade Marks Regulations 2003.
-The format of a notice given under s136(1) of the Copyright Act 1994 can be found in the Schedule of the Copyright (Border Protection) Regulations 994.
+The format of a notice given under s136(1) of the Copyright Act 1994 can be found in the Schedule of the Copyright (Border Protection) Regulations 994

 Template guides for IPR notices and indemnity instruments

-When you file a notice for a trade mark with us it must be in respect of goods for which a trade mark is registered in New Zealand.
-The notice you file must be accompanied by a copy of the Case Details Report (CDR) relative to the trade mark number stated on the notice.
-More information on trade marks is available from the Intellectual Property Office.
+When you file a notice for a trade mark or a GI with us it must be in respect of goods for which the trade mark or GI is registered in New Zealand.
+The notice you file must be accompanied by a copy of the Case Details Report (CDR) relative to the trade mark or Certificate of Registration relative to the GI.
+More information on trade marks and GIs is available from the Intellectual Property Office.

 Customs is unable to take action in relation to trade mark notices for classes 35-45.
 These classes are service related, not goods related, and are intangible assets.